40thieves/final-year-project/src/07 - conclusion/03 - conclusions.md

 * Store this data in a database for faster retrieval later
 * Use the data to generate a visualisation that shows altmetric data sources changing over time

 These were then combined to create a web application with a friendly, easy-to-use interface.
 The Node.js platform was used as a server, with modules for each of the above capabilities.
-Javascript best practices were followed in the implementation of this application, allowing significant parts of the project to be released as standalone packages.
+JavaScript best practices were followed in the implementation of this application, allowing significant parts of the project to be released as standalone packages.
 It is hoped that these can be used in the development of further research into altmetrics.

 In Chapter 1 a general hypothesis is stated that by providing tools for altmetrics researchers studying the temporal aspect of altmetrics, more research into this currently under-valued topic will be encouraged.
 Furthermore, by improving usability of the tool, an area that is traditionally lacking in scientific software, those not directly involved in altmetrics research will find value in the project.